 If Citroen is to return to its traditionalist roots, it needs a big, plush comfort-orientated quirky flagship model.
 Which is exactly what we've got with this car, the unusual but potentially rather pleasing C5 X. It's an unusual confection, but the right kind of customer might rather like it.

 It's been a long time since we've had a credible large Citroen.
-Come to think of it, it's been a long time since we've been offered any kind of large Citroen at all, the last one being the quirky XM, the successor to the CX models of the '70s and '80s.
+Come to think of it, it's been a long time since we've been offered any kind of large Citroen at all, the last one being the quirky C6 and before that the XM, the successor to the CX models of the '70s and '80s.
 Yet here we are telling you about the C5 X, offered in a single body style delivering that unusual combination of SUV, estate and luxury saloon.
 Yes, the same kind of combination characterised by the notably unsuccessful BMW 3, 5 and 6 series Gran Turismo models.
-On a car sharing a badge with a Mondeo sector model deleted a few years back for slow sales.
+On a car sharing a badge with a Mondeo sector model (the C5) deleted a few years back for slow sales.
 From a brand with no history of success against the German premium makers who dominate the luxury car segment.
 You've got to cheer for the underdog haven't you?
 And we rather like this one, a car with an 'X' suffix referencing its market position positioning 'at the crossroads of customers' needs', according to Citroen.

 There's certainly a spark of originality here, with elegance, comfort, efficiency and style translated into a car designed to suit a family executive looking for something just a little different.
 But all the true great large Citroens of the past were always marked out by the ground breaking innovations they introduced.
 Everything here though, we've seen before; the style concept from BMW, the engineering from Peugeot, the suspension system from DS.
 Combining all of that though, does create an undeniably pleasing Gallic confection and even if the exterior design concept is derivative, it's been delivered with the flair of a puff of Gallouise.
 A C5 X will be a rare sight on British roads, but we can't help liking it.
-Let almost everyone else in the sector sign on the dotted line for something dull and probably German and go and try one.
+Let almost everyone else in the sector sign on the dotted line for something dull and probably German.
+Instead, go and try one of these.
 Be different.
 Just as Citroen is now once more trying to be.